 - Copy Only Backup

 Ans.
-Full backup is the most common type of backup in SQL Server.
+A full backup is the most common type of backup in SQL Server.
 This is the complete backup of the database.
 It also contains part of transaction log so it can be recovered.

 Q#7.
 What is OLTP?